sheharyarr-ahmed/Forkify-App/README.md

 ## 📜 **License**

-This project is open-sourced under the MIT License.
-It represents the culmination of my JavaScript learning journey — covering modern ES6+ features, architecture patterns, and best practices.
+This project represents the culmination of my JavaScript learning journey — covering modern ES6+ features, architecture patterns, and best practices.

 ---